hcooper/check_mk-plugins/generic_local/README.md

 The generic_local plugin for check_mk provides an easy way to monitor the status of a service without having to script a custom plugin from scratch.

-Originally started to monitoring any given values reported my "SHOW STATUS" in MySQL, is was updated to be genericified to allow monitoring of any service which can present it's stats in a two column format.
+Originally started to monitoring any given values reported by "SHOW STATUS" in MySQL, is was updated to be generic and allow monitoring of any service which can present it's stats in a two column format.

+For more information on check_mk local plugins, and the format check_mk expects have a look at the author's [website](http://mathias-kettner.de/checkmk_localchecks.html).

 ## Installation
 The plugin is designed to be a *local* plugin, which doesn't require any